ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

 In the above, both `Post` and `Section` will have a common interface of `{ id title url }` in the gateway schema.
-The difference in fields between the gateway schema and the layouts subschema will translate automatically.
+The difference in fields between the gateway schema and the layouts subschema will be translated automatically.

 ## Custom merge resolvers